saintmalik/awesome-oss-docs/README.md

 - [Avalanche](https://docs.avax.network/) - An open-source platform for launching decentralized applications and enterprise blockchain deployments in one interoperable, highly scalable ecosystem.
 - [Solana](https://docs.solana.com/introduction) - An open source project implementing a new, high-performance, permissionless blockchain.
 [Edit On GitHub](https://github.com/solana-labs/solana/tree/master/docs)
-- [Polkadot](https://wiki.polkadot.network/docs/getting-started) - A project that enables scalability by allowing specialized blockchains to communicate with each other in a secure, trust-free environment.
 - [Binance API](https://binance-docs.github.io/apidocs/) - Official Documentation for the Binance APIs and Streams Resources.
 [Edit On GitHub](https://github.com/binance/binance-spot-api-docs)
 - [Algorand](https://developer.algorand.org/docs/get-started/basics/what_is_blockchain/) - Algorand is a blockchain cryptocurrency protocol that aims to be scalable, it supports smart contracts, and its consensus algorithm is based on proof of stake and a Byzantine agreement protocol.
 - [Cosmos](https://docs.cosmos.network/v0.44/intro/overview.html) - ⛓️ A Framework for Building High Value Public Blockchains ✨.
 [Edit On GitHub](https://github.com/cosmos/cosmos-sdk/tree/master/docs)